Henry Norris Russell

 Henry Norris Russell ForMemRS HFRSE FRAS (October 25, 1877 – February 18, 1957) was an American astronomer who, along with Ejnar Hertzsprung, developed the Hertzsprung–Russell diagram (1910).
-He is often given credit for discovering the chemical composition of the Sun, though this was in fact the work of Cecilia Payne, whose work he had earlier prevented from publishing due to it being at odds with the composition of the Earth.
 In 1923, working with Frederick Saunders, he developed Russell–Saunders coupling, which is also known as LS coupling.

 Life

 Russell was born on 25 October 1877, at Oyster Bay, New York, the son of Rev Alexander Gatherer Russell (1845-1911) and his wife, Eliza Hoxie Norris.

-After graduating from George School in 1895, he studied astronomy at Princeton University, obtaining his B.A.
-In 1897 and his doctorate in 1899, studying under Charles Augustus Young.
+After graduating from Princeton Preparatory School in 1893, he studied astronomy at Princeton University, obtaining his B.A. in 1897 and his doctorate in 1900, studying under Charles Augustus Young.
 From 1903 to 1905, he worked at the Cambridge Observatory with Arthur Robert Hinks as a research assistant of the Carnegie Institution and came under the strong influence of George Darwin.

 He returned to Princeton to become an instructor in astronomy (1905–1908), assistant professor (1908–1911), professor (1911–1927) and research professor (1927–1947).
 He was also the director of the Princeton University Observatory from 1912 to 1947 where Charlotte Moore Sitterly helped him measure and calculate the properties of stars.

 He died in Princeton, New Jersey on 18 February 1957 at the age of 79.
 He is buried in Princeton Cemetery.